-This profile was prepared when Suwannee Juboonsong was elected to the Ashoka Fellowship in 2000.
+This description of Suwannee Juboonsong's work was prepared when Suwannee Juboonsong was elected to the Ashoka Fellowship in 2000.

 Suwanee Juboonsong is developing a community-based rehabilitation alternative for boys and young men caught up in the harsh strictures of Thailand's juvenile court and detention system.